Encapsule-Annex/jsgraph/README.md

 Transform functions generate new `DirectedGraph` containers from existing container(s) applying some presribed filter, or transformation to the vertex and/or edge lists.

 Algorithm functions are miniature agent processes that traverse the topology of a `DirectedGraph` container issuing callbacks to your derived client code at specified event points.
+Think of your graph as a maze: vertices are intersections, edges hallways.
+As the algorithmic agent walks through the maze it keeps track of where it's been so as to be able to dig itself out of corners and dead-ends.
+Each algorithm implements a different specific agent with its own goal strategies for "running the maze".

+The magic of graph algorithms is that deep insight can be derived from watching and analyzing how specific graph algorithms traverse specific graph interconnect topologies.
+However, graph traversal algorithms are hard to implement due to their complexity and most implementations are purpose-built, and/or have little facility for embedded re-use or extension in contexts their authors didn't anticipate.

+jsgraph addresses this problem by copying the Boost Graph Library (BGL)'s fantastic use of the visitor pattern to encapsulate the specific goal strategies of graph traversal algorithms.
+The resulting API makes trivial use cases trivial and advanced use cases possible.
+Depending on your requirements, other similar libraries that provide single-call graph algorithm results may better suite your needs.
+But in cases where it makes sense to re-use the core algorithmic agents as the basis for your own complex data masterpiece, there's really just no substitute for the BGL visitor API style.

 jsgraph uses names and conventions documented in Chapter 23 "Elementary Graph Algorithms" of [Introduction To Algorithms](https://mitpress.mit.edu/books/introduction-algorithms) (MIT Press).

 #### jsgraph.directed.transpose Transform